ensunpak/slack_llm_integration/README.md

 # USING LLM FOR FEATURE EXTRACTION ON UNSTRUCTURED DATA THROUGH SLACK
+## 0. File Organization
+llm_prompt.py - LangChain setup and pre-prompt message for the LLM in this file slack_llm.py - Slack interactivity integration code in this file manifest.json - Slack App configuration parameters

 ## 1. Project Overview
 This project focuses on building a robust solution to parse unstructured data—specifically, email messages—and efficiently return structured information to users.
 By leveraging a Large Language Model (LLM), the extraction of key information was automated and integrated into a Slack App, empowering Sales Development Representatives (SDRs) to streamline their workflow and reduce manual effort.